 1. Use a Facebook Page

-I made the mistake of using my personal Facebook profile for too long before realising my error.
+I made the mistake of using my personal Facebook profile for too long before realizing my error.

 Keep your personal life away from your book marketing and set up a Facebook Page.
 It’s much more professional and easier to manage.
 Another advantage is that you can use a pen name.